 The investigation into what are current practices of RI promotion at research institutions showed that while there are already many institutional practices for RI promotion globally, most of them focus on researcher, rather than institutional, responsibilities for fostering RI (Answer to Research Question, ARQ, 1).
 The results also indicated that many current practices are focused on the biomedical sciences, with less attention on research in other disciplinary fields.
-Regarding which topics should be included in institutional policies, consensus was reached among research policy experts
+Regarding which topics should be included in institutional policies, consensus was reached among research policy experts and research leaders on a comprehensive list of 12 topics that are essential for fostering responsible research practices (RRPs) at research institutions (ARQ2).
+The highest ranked topic among these in terms of importance was 'RI education and training', followed by 'Supervision and mentoring', 'Dealing with breaches of RI', and 'Supporting a responsible research process' (Table 1).

-&lt;sup>4 In order to not confuse the reader by continuously switching between 'I' to denote personal reflections and views and 'we' to denote collaborative work, I will use 'I' throughout the general discussion chapter.
+4 In order to not confuse the reader by continuously switching between 'I' to denote personal reflections and views and 'we' to denote collaborative work, I will use 'I' throughout the general discussion chapter.
 However, it should be noted that the research conducted in this PhD trajectory was a collaborative effort, as is reflected in the co-authors that are involved in the content chapters.